-Follow these simple steps to make your home a healthier place for people with allergies or asthma.
+Follow these steps to make your home a healthier place for people with allergies or asthma.

 - Cover your mattresses and pillows in “dust proof” covers.